 Thomas De Hoop

-Previously, Dr. de Hoop was the principal investigator on a three-year research project supported by UNICEF, UNHCR, and DFID that aimed to generate rigorous evidence on how to facilitate the effective scaling of innovations in education in protracted crisis settings.
-For this project, he led a meta-evaluation that synthesized the lessons learned from five process evaluations and three impact evaluations of education innovations.
-For this meta-evaluation, he led four mixed-methods studies that examined the impact and scaling models of a remedial education program in Kenya and multifaceted education programs in Jordan and Rwanda.
-He also led a cluster-randomized controlled trial of an early childhood development program in Bangladesh, a quasi-experimental evaluation of an economic self-help group program in India, and a strategy for future impact evaluation work in UNICEF’s education office.
-In addition, he co-authored Campbell systematic reviews on the effects of economic self-help group programs on women’s empowerment, the effects of vocational and business training programs on women’s labor market outcomes, and the impact of education programs on early grade literacy in Latin-America and the Caribbean.
+Previously, he was the principal investigator on a three-year research project supported by UNICEF, UNHCR, and DFID that aimed to generate rigorous evidence on how to facilitate the effective scaling of innovations in education in protracted crisis settings.
+For this project, Dr. de Hoop led a meta-evaluation that synthesized the lessons learned from five process evaluations and three impact evaluations of education innovations.
+He also led a cluster-randomized controlled trial of an early childhood nutrition program in Bangladesh, a quasi-experimental evaluation of an economic self-help group program in India, and a strategy for future impact evaluation work in UNICEF’s education office.
+In addition, he co-led Campbell systematic reviews on the effects of economic self-help group programs on women’s empowerment, the effects of vocational and business training programs on women’s labor market outcomes, and the impact of education programs on early grade literacy in Latin-America and the Caribbean.